buraksezer/olric/README.md

 err := db.Shutdown(context.Background())
 ```

-This will stop background tasks and servers, synchronizes in-memory data to the disk if persistence is enabled.
+This will stop background tasks and servers.
 Finally purges in-memory data and quits.

 ### Put